Frequently Asked Questions

 • For the materials science tracks?

 While experience with computer programming is not required, it provides varying levels of competitive advantage in certain focal areas.
-A larger advantage is seen in tracks with a heavy physics emphasis (Optics, Semiconductors, and Photovoltaics) and a smaller advantage is seen chemistry-based tracks (Polymer Science and Molecular Sensor).
+A larger advantage is seen in tracks with a heavy physics emphasis (Optics and Semiconductors) and a smaller advantage is seen chemistry-based tracks (Polymer Science and Molecular Sensors).

 Q: What can I do to strengthen my application?